 - on affordable housing and homelessness matters this week: an article on the use of tiny homes to create ten villages across the USA for homeless people;

-- on other matters in the category this week: declining fertility in the West – which, in my view, is more likely due to overcrowding than lifestyle; the case against having a personal brand; "seven out of 10 packaged foods contain added sugar that is not clearly identified by nutrition labels, according to new research"; an experiment showed people who use money to buy time (e.g., pay others to do chores) are happier than those who buy things; a German commutes to work by a 2 km swim, and finds it faster and more relaxing than traditional methods; reality shows are turning their audiences into (manipulated) peeping toms;
+- on other matters in the category this week: declining fertility in the West – which, in my view, is more likely due to overcrowding than lifestyle; the case against having a personal brand; "seven out of 10 packaged foods contain added sugar that is not clearly identified by nutrition labels, according to new research"; an experiment showed people who use money to buy time (e.g., pay others to do chores) are happier than those who buy things; a German commutes to work by a 2 km swim, and finds it faster and more relaxing than traditional methods; reality shows are turning their audiences into (manipulated) peeping toms; - With regard to education:

-- a Canadian teacher who has stood up for indigenous people has won a global award; the challenges facing remote education; concerns over the commercial of education/schools;
+- a Canadian teacher who has stood up for indigenous people has won a global award; the challenges facing remote education; concerns over the commercial of education/schools; - With regard to war, violence and

-"An Australian who [helped] reform [Australian] gun laws is now fighting gun violence in Guatemala- see also here, here (p.
-53), and here; women setting a less violent model in contact sport; an article on when US law allows US soldiers to disobey orders – with a brief mention of some international law; an article on the similarities between animal and human trauma (including diagnosis of PTSD in some animals); an examination of the causes and possible effects of the G19+1 riots in Hamburg; an article on psychopaths – who are 5 – 10% of the general population, and maybe 20% of corporate leaders;
+"An Australian who [helped] reform [Australian] gun laws is now fighting gun violence in Guatemala” - see also here, here (p.
+53), and here; women setting a less violent model in contact sport; an article on when US law allows US soldiers to disobey orders – with a brief mention of some international law; an article on the similarities between animal and human trauma (including diagnosis of PTSD in some animals); an examination of the causes and possible effects of the G19+1 riots in Hamburg; an article on psychopaths – who are 5 – 10% of the general population, and maybe 20% of corporate leaders; - With regard to natural and

-severe storms in New Zealand – which led to this light-hearted response; bushfires in France have forced the evacuation of 10,000 people;
+severe storms in New Zealand – which led to this light-hearted response; bushfires in France have forced the evacuation of 10,000 people; - With regard to peace and/or spirituality

-the UN is highlighting the contributions made by migrants; with profound apologies for giving a social media link, “powering the circuits of emotional intelligence”; some reasonably nuanced thoughts on developing nations and cows; Crisis Group’s second update to "Watch List 2017" includes entries on Nigeria, Qatar, Thailand and Venezuela - situations in which prompt action by the European Union and its member states would generate stronger prospects for peace; “a week after the High-Level Political Forum assessed progress on implementing the 2030 Agenda, the newly elected President of the United Nations Economic and Social Council has stressed her priority to push forward the Sustainable Development Goals; an innovative “U.S. government venture capital fund supporting efforts to end extreme poverty will stop accepting new grant applications tonight” – possibly because of budget cuts by the US administration; lessons on sustaining peace.
+the UN is highlighting the contributions made by migrants; with profound apologies for giving a social media link, “powering the circuits of emotional intelligence”; some reasonably nuanced thoughts on developing nations and cows; Crisis Group’s second update to "Watch List 2017" includes entries on Nigeria, Qatar, Thailand and Venezuela - situations in which prompt action by the European Union and its member states would generate stronger prospects for peace; “a week after the High-Level Political Forum assessed progress on implementing the 2030 Agenda, the newly elected President of the United Nations Economic and Social Council has stressed her priority to push forward the Sustainable Development Goals”; an innovative “U.S. government venture capital fund supporting efforts to end extreme poverty will stop accepting new grant applications tonight” – possibly because of budget cuts by the US administration; lessons on sustaining peace.

 Location based News:

-• With regard to the conflict in Afghanistan (noting that Afghanistan was once a peaceful and modern society, even allowing women in miniskirts, before the Russian invasion – see here):
+Afghanistan was once a peaceful and modern society, even allowing women in

 another friendly fire incident in Afghanistan has killed 16 Afghani soldiers; "A young, liberal elite has emerged in Kabul, including many women.
-It is taking a stand against [violent extremist] atrocities in the form of political and artistic initiatives and wants to put an end to Afghanistan's culture of violence" (apart from reacting to current violence, remembering how advanced parts of Afghanistan were in the 1970s, this is not entirely a surprise); more concerning allegations against Australia’s SAS;
+It is taking a stand against [violent extremist] atrocities in the form of political and artistic initiatives and wants to put an end to Afghanistan's culture of violence" (apart from reacting to current violence, remembering how advanced parts of Afghanistan were in the 1970s, this is not entirely a surprise); more concerning allegations against Australia’s SAS; - With regard to Africa, the Africa

-• With regard to Africa, the Africa Center for Strategic Studies (and other sources) has:
+Center for Strategic Studies (and other sources) has:

 - Burundi’s robotic competition team has disappeared in the USA (understandably, given the problems in their homeland, in my view); “the United Nations Special Envoy to Burundi [has] urged African leaders, in solidarity with the UN, to support an inclusive dialogue between the Government and the opposition in a country where political upheaval has resulted in insecurity since April 2015”;